 Radioactive materials are stored in facilities suited to their characteristics until they can be used or reused.
-For certain materials, such as plutonium from the reprocessing of spent uranium oxide fuel, a system to reuse them in industry has already been in place for more than thirty years: these materials are recycled since they are recoverable.
+For certain materials, such as plutonium from the reprocessing of spent uranium oxide fuel, a system to reuse them in industry has already been in place for more than thirty years.